Yan Gomes Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Giants have a 4.08 team ERA that ranks 13th among all league pitching staffs.

-- The Giants rank 13th in baseball in home runs surrendered (67 total, 1.1 per game).
+- Giants pitchers combine to rank 14th in baseball in home runs given up (69 total, 1.1 per game).

-- The Giants are sending Brebbia (2-0) out for his sixth start of the season.
-He is 2-0 with a 3.65 ERA and 33 strikeouts in 24 2/3 innings pitched.
+- Brebbia (2-0 with a 3.37 ERA and 34 strikeouts in 26 2/3 innings pitched) makes the start for the Giants, his seventh of the season.

-- In his most recent time out on Wednesday against the Colorado Rockies, the righty went one scoreless inning while surrendering two hits.
+- The righty last pitched on Saturday against the Chicago Cubs, when he threw two scoreless innings without surrendering a hit.

-- The 33-year-old has a 3.65 ERA and 12 strikeouts per nine innings in 26 games this season, while giving up a batting average of .217 to opposing hitters.
+- The 33-year-old has a 3.37 ERA and 11.5 strikeouts per nine innings in 27 games this season, while giving up a batting average of .204 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.